-As a HBO student you can start on the pre-master’s programme after completing your bachelor’s degree.
-Saxion students may be able to take the pre-master's programme during their bachelor's degree as a transferminor.
+As a HBO student you can start on the pre-Master’s programme after completing your Bachelor’s degree.
+In some cases it is also possible to complete the pre-Master's programme during your Bachelor's degree as a transfer minor.

 You can start the programme in September.
-After finishing the pre-master's programme you can enter in September or February in the masterprogramme.
+After finishing the pre-Master's programme you can enter the Master's programme in September or February.

-A pre-master's programme for HBO students contains 30 credits.
-This is a fulltime study programme of one semester and contains the following courses: mathematics (15 ECs), academic skills and introduction to research (5 ECs) and domain related courses (10 ECs).
+A pre-Master's programme for HBO students contains 30 credits.
+This is a fulltime study programme of one semester and contains the following courses: mathematics (15 ECs), academic skills and introduction to research (10 ECs) and domain related courses (5 ECs).

 The programme is taught in English.